KStateMachine/kstatemachine/docs/index.md

 ### Migration guide from versions older than v0.20.0

-#### If you can add or already have Kotlin Coroutines dependency
+#### If you already have or ready to add Kotlin Coroutines dependency

 * Add both `kstatemachine` and `kstatemachine-coroutines` artifacts to your build system
-* Use `createStateMachine` from `kstatemachine-coroutines` artifact to create state machines and provide `CoroutineScope` as argument
+* Use `createStateMachine` from `kstatemachine-coroutines` artifact to create state machines providing `CoroutineScope` as argument
 * Use suspendable versions of functions (`start`/`stop`/`processEvent` etc.) when possible
 * Avoid using function analogs with `Blocking` suffix **(especially recursively)** as this may easily lead to deadlocks or race conditions depending on your use case and machine configuration

-TODO work in progress

-#### If you do not want to use Kotlin Coroutines or do not have dependency on this library
+#### If you can not have dependency on Kotlin Coroutines or just do not want to use it

 * Use only `kstatemachine` artifact in your build system
 * Use `createStdLibStateMachine` to create state machines